peterhinch/micropython-touch/README.md

 ```
 Before running a different demo the host should be reset (ctrl-d) to clear RAM.

-These will run on screens of 128x128 pixels or above.
-The initial ones are
-minimal and aim to demonstrate a single technique.
+The initial ones are minimal and aim to demonstrate a single technique.
  * `simple.py` Minimal demo discussed below. `Button` presses print to REPL.
  * `checkbox.py` A `Checkbox` controlling an `LED`.
  * `slider.py` A `Slider` whose color varies with its value.